-The XE bit and the clock slots apply to all four channels; however, they cannot be written or read unless at least one channel is selected in the Channel Enable Register.
+The XE bit and the clock slots apply to all four channels; however, they cannot be written or read unless at least one channel is selected in the Channel Enable Register; however, TAB is channel specific.

-Power Up and Hardware Reset (RST) Value = 00h.
+Power Up and Hardware Reset (\overline{RST}) Value = 00h.